-However, earlier this month the folks at The Android Soul spotted that a device with the model name ZW10 has recently been awarded a Bluetooth SIG certificate.
-Under the description section it reveals that the certificate is for a smartwatch that will support 3G connectivity.
+In terms of connectivity there'll be 3G, which was previously confirmed by The Android Soul.
+They spotted a device with the model name ZW10 had recently been awarded a Bluetooth SIG certificate.
+Under the description section it revealed that the certificate was for a smartwatch that will support 3G connectivity.

-We know something is definitely coming: earlier this month ZTE confirmed it was working on its first Android Wear smartwatch for release later in 2017 and hinted that it would work as a standalone device, which would back up the 3G support.
+We know something is definitely coming because ZTE had already confirmed it was working on its first Android Wear smartwatch for release later in 2017 and hinted that it would work as a standalone device, which would back up the 3G support.
 The company said it already had a US network lined up and that it would come with LTE so don't need your phone with you.

 Lixin Cheng, ZTE USA's CEO, also hinted that we can expect a battery life that's better than the current crop of Android Wear watches but still within a slim watch body.